 General Rules for Naming Your LLC

-Don't Confuse Your Wisconsin Business Name With Another Business Name
+Your LLC Business Name Must Not Be Confusable with Another Business Name

-- Suffixes such as Corporation, Company, Incorporated, Incorporation, Limited, Corp., Co., Inc., Ltd., LLC
+- Suffixes, such as Corporation, Company, Incorporated, Incorporation, Limited, Corp., Co., Inc., Ltd., LLC, etc.

 - Definite articles like “A,” “And,” “An,” “&,” “The,” etc.

 - The singular, plural or possessive forms of a word

 Your LLC Business Name Must Contain Certain Words

 All LLCs must have the words “Limited Liability Company,” “L.L.C.” or “LLC” in their name.
 These words should normally come at the end of the name.

 Your LLC Business Name May Have Other General Restrictions

 Most states will not allow you to form LLCs with names that: